SuwaidAslam/Yahoo_Finance_Dashboard/README.md

 ## Contact

-For any feedback or queries, please reach out to me at [suwaidaslam@gmail.com](suwaidaslam@gmail.com) or My Linkedin @suwaidaslam.
+For any feedback or queries, you can reach out to me at [suwaidaslam@gmail.com](suwaidaslam@gmail.com) or My Linkedin @suwaidaslam.